ionos-cloud/module-ansible/docs/usage/declarative_changes.md

     update:
-        updates the object if no unchangeable properties are modified replaces if they are -> create new object, removes the old one `do_not_replace` can be set to true so the module will fail if this happens to avoid losing resources
+        updates the object if no unchangeable properties are modified replaces if they are -> create new object, removes the old one `allow_replace` can be set to false so the module will fail if this happens to avoid losing resources

     absent:
         looks for the object: